lordvampire/rb-esp/README.md

 If you have problems check Youtube guides and try a "full clear" during flash

 ## License
-This project is licensed under the GNU AGPLv3.
+This project is licensed under DUAL license:
+1. the GNU AGPLv3.
 See the LICENSE file for details.
+2. commercial agreement